Search Railroad Sites For: Google Custom Search

-CP 2816 Thief River Falls to Winnipeg Part 1 9/17/2007
+Canadian Pacific 2816 Thief River Falls to Winnipeg Part 1 9/17/2007

 by Chris Guenzler

-The wake up call came at 6:00 AM and after a shower I visited the casino.
+The wakeup call came at 6:00 AM and after a shower I visited the casino.
 I used two dollars of nickels and won over ten dollars in less than ten minutes.
 I then got my Northwest Airlines Boarding Pass before I had a free continental breakfast.
 I checked out then waited for the shuttle bus back to the train.
 We pulled up to the Soo Line Station in Thief River Falls and I had a few pictures to take this morning.
 I started with the Soo Line 2-8-2 1024, ex Monon Railroad.
 This is the last Monon Railroad steam locomotive in existence.

 Soo line 2-8-2 1024.

-CP 4-6-4 2816 at Thief River Falls.
+The Canadian Pacific 4-6-4 2816 at Thief River Falls.
 I boarded the train and read the USA Today until it was time to depart Thief River Falls at 9:00 AM.

-Grain elevators at Thief River Falls.
+We ran beneath grain elevators at Thief River Falls.

-A locomotive at this grain elevator.
+There was a locomotive at this grain elevator.

-As we entered the CP Rail Thief River Falls we passed CP 8766 and Soo Line 2057.
+As we entered the CP Rail Thief River Falls Yard we passed CP 8766 and Soo Line 2057.

 LSX 1003 Heron Lake and CP 5824.